vasspilka/vasspilka.github.io/_posts/2015-04-27-about-freedom.markdown

 But we cannot always control the environment, there are always unexpected things, or things out of our reach.
 That is why we need to teach responsibility and be able to trust.

-My parents always gave me a lot of freedom, maybe sometimes more than they should have, with that freedom I sometimes took risks that could harm myself and others
+I was given lot of freedom while growing up, maybe sometimes more than I should have, with that freedom I sometimes took risks that could harm myself and others
 I often was conscious of them, tried to minimize those risks, and was ready to accept any consequences that might come with them.
-But still I took them, maybe sometimes they where bold and irresponsible moves, but they have made me along with friends stronger and wiser.
+But still I took them, sometimes they where bold and irresponsible moves, but they have made me along with friends stronger and wiser.

 While I was growing up, I was free in a rather safe environment, but as everyone later in life I found myself in the real world.
 In the real world you have to be responsible, your actions matter they can create or destroy, they can heal or damage.
 To learn to be responsible though you need to make mistakes early on.
 There where it is relatively safe.
 If you are denied of the possibility to make safe mistakes and train yourself, you are in greater risk to cause big damage later on.

-That is why the next time somebody asks me about freedom, I will respond that even freedom could use some boundaries.
+That is why the next time somebody asks me about freedom, I'll respond that even freedom could use some boundaries.